Rn-Nex/rn-nex-ui/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`)
 5. Push to the branch (`git push origin feature-branch`)
 6. Create a new Pull Request

-### Contact

-For contributions, feedback, or any inquiries, you can reach us at: [dheerajsingh1429@gmail.com](mailto:dheerajsingh1429@gmail.com)

-We look forward to your contributions and thank you for your support!

-Happy coding!

-Thank you for being a part of our community!

 Happy coding!